vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

             echo "${TEST_USER_PSW}"
 ```

+3. Click the **Update** button
+4. Click the **Save** button, enter a commit message into the **Save Pipeline** pop up and click **Save & Run**.
-**Note**: After executing the build look at the console output and make note of the fact that the credential user name and password are masked when output via the echo command.
+5. Click on your Pipeline to see the `steps` execute.
+Look at the console output and make note of the fact that the credential user name and password are masked when output via the echo command.

 ## Parameters